 What is Star Anise Good For?

-Star anise is a is a key ingredient in the manufacture of the avian flu drug, Tamiflu.
+Star anise is a key ingredient in the manufacture of the avian flu drug, Tamiflu.
 About 90% of the world’s star anise production is used in this regard.

 Star anise is also used in the treatment of respiratory issues such as bronchitis, dry cough, and asthma.

 Star anise oil is used in the production of cosmetic products such as soaps, toothpaste, other oral care products, and skincare creams and cleansers.

 Star anise is used in the production of liquor such as sambuca as well as mulled wine.
-It can also be steeped in coffee to intensify its flavour.
+It can also be steeped in coffee to intensify its flavor.